wxcctechsummit/wxcclabguides/LTRCCT-2013/Ex1.md

 ---
-title: 'Lab 1: Control Hub And Admin Portal'
+title: 'Lab 1: Preconfiguration and Flow Managment'
 ---

 ### Overview of the lab:

 In this Lab, we will go through the tasks that are required to complete the general pre-configuration of a tenant.
 These tasks are to be undertaken by a customer administrator.
 By following each of the steps, you would have prepared your tenant to begin configuring different services offered by the platform.
-At the end of the lab, you should be able to log in to an agent interface with the configured user extension.
+At the end of the lab, you should be able to log in to an agent interface.

 # Table of Contents